 The CENTAUR trial and companion OLE demonstrated modest benefits in slowing ALS progression during the randomized phase, as measured by the ALSFRS-R score, and a 5-month survival benefit with longer-term follow-up (or ~40% reduction in the hazard of dying).
 These benefits constitute a small (progression) to substantial (survival) benefit in ALS, especially in an unrelenting progressive and fatal disease.
-However, our rating was tempered because the evidence was based on one inferior with high certainty of at best a comparable net health benefit benefit, with high certainty of at least a comparable net health benefit small, fair-quality RCT with several methodological concerns, showed lower efficacy for slowing disease progression with less statistical persuasiveness with the use of more appropriate analytic methods, and demonstrated a lack of survival benefit during the blinded randomized phase during the first six months.
+However, our rating was tempered because the evidence was based on one small, fair-quality RCT with several methodological concerns, showed lower efficacy for slowing disease progression with less statistical persuasiveness with the use of more appropriate analytic methods, and demonstrated a lack of survival benefit during the blinded randomized phase during the first six months.
 Since the risks are low, we rate AMX0035 added to standard of care as comparable or better compared to standard of care alone ("C++").